Party at the Beach House – Part Two

 On your computer, write the words you want on the sign, choose an appropriate font (I used “Ink Free”) and size of lettering, in this case, 72 .
 Make sure the words are centred on the page.

 Then, feed the wood-grained paper through the printer from the paper tray and print.

 Now, your sign needs a solid backing, such as cardboard.
 I used an old shoe box and cut it to the appropriate size.

-Peel the backing off the contact paper, attach it to the cardboard and trim the edges.
+Glue the sign to the cardboard and trim the edges.

 Use a hole punch to make holes in each of the top two corners and attach a rope hanger.

 I wanted my sign to look like found wood so I cut triangles out of the sides.